· Updated · Tutorials · 6 min read

 If everything is working, you’ll see a message confirming that your installation appears to be working correctly.

-Step 5: Install Docker Compose
+Step 5: Install Docker Compose on Raspberry Pi OS (32-bit and 64-bit)

-Docker Compose v2 doesn’t support 32-bit systems, so we’ll install version 1.29.2:
+Docker Compose v2 doesn’t support 32-bit systems, so we’ll install Compose v1.29.2:

 sudo apt-get install -y python3-pip libffi-dev